PromiseKit/UIKit/README.markdown

 # `UIImagePickerController`

-Due to iOS 10 requiring an entry in your app’s `Info.plist` for any usage of `UIImagePickerController` (even if you don’t actually call it directly), we have removed UIIm agePickerController from the default `UIKit` pod.
+Due to iOS 10 requiring an entry in your app’s `Info.plist` for any usage of `UIImagePickerController` (even if you don’t actually call it directly), we have removed UIImagePickerController from the default `UIKit` pod.
 To use it you must add an additional subspec:

 ```ruby
 pod "PromiseKit/UIImagePickerController"